dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 [!code-csharp[](validation/sample/UsersController.cs?name=snippet_CheckAge)]

 In the Check Age page (*CheckAge.cshtml*), there are two forms.
-The first form submits an `Age` value as a query string.
-For example: `https://localhost:5001/Users/CheckAge?Age=99`
+The first form submits an `Age` value of `99` as a query string: `https://localhost:5001/Users/CheckAge?Age=99`.

 When a properly formatted `age` parameter from the query string is submitted, the form validates.

-In the sample app, the second form on the Check Age page submits an `Age` value in the body of the request, and validation fails.
+The second form on the Check Age page submits the `Age` value in the body of the request, and validation fails.
 Binding fails because the `age` parameter must come from a query string.

 Validation is enabled by default and controlled by the <xref:Microsoft.AspNetCore.Mvc.MvcOptions.AllowValidatingTopLevelNodes*> property of <xref:Microsoft.AspNetCore.Mvc.MvcOptions>.
 To disable top-level node validation, set `AllowValidatingTopLevelNodes` to `false` in MVC options (`Startup.ConfigureServices`):